arashkashi/erp_nesha/README.md

 I came across this good article that exmplains nicely about '''require''' stuff https://andre.arko.net/2015/04/28/how-does-bundler-work-anyway/

+another issue happened when I deployed a new version to serer and even though I had localization and dir='rtl' set, I still saw the site showing as the enflish version.
+I tried the following things and
+first: I used the assets recompile, it didnt solve the problem
+second: I restarted the passenger '''passenger-config restart-app''' and it worked, seems to be some chaching there

 unsolved problems:
 persian calendar seems to be a problematic issue.